What is Term Insurance?

 - Riders - Term plans can be enhanced through the use of riders that offer extra protection.
 These riders can be bought from the insurance company at nominal costs.
 Some of the riders available under term plans are accidental death benefit, critical illness, partial or permanent disability, waiver of premium, etc.

-- Low brokerage - In case you opt for an offline term insurance policy, you will be paying the lowest amount as broker commission.
+- Low brokerage - In case policyholder opt opt for an offline term insurance policy, they will be paying the lowest amount as broker commission.
 Brokerage is usually calculated as a percentage of the premium paid.
 Since the premium for term insurance policies are usually low, the overhead of broker charges is also reduced.
-If you choose an online plan, there will be no broker fees as well.
+If they choose an online plan, there will be no broker fees as well.

 - Flexible payment options - Term insurance policies offer flexible premium payment options, allowing policyholders to choose a payment plan based on their convenience.
 Premiums can be either limited pay, single pay or regular pay.
 Policyholders who choose limited or regular pay plans can pay their premiums either monthly, quarterly, half-yearly, or annually.